sedostheatre/sedos.co.uk/input/events/acting-group-1.md

 Scripts should be approximately five minutes (no longer than eight minutes) and there will be a selection of 2-3 handers on the day to choose from (monologues are welcome too).

 There is a £5 payment for Sedos members and non-members alike.

+Please sign up by emailing Helena and Lloyd at [membership@sedos.co.uk](mailto:[membership@sedos.co.uk](<>)), stating your name and any questions.

 That's it!
 We will reply confirming the studio number at Theatre Deli a few days ahead of the group.